MarcelloMorettoni/docker-maas/readme.md

 Once the services settle you can reach the UI at [http://localhost:5240/MAAS/](http://localhost:5240/MAAS/) (defaults: `admin`/`admin`).

+### Temporal workflow runtime

+MAAS 3.3 expects a Temporal server for its workflow engine.
+The container now ships with the official Temporal CLI and launches a single-node Temporal dev server (backed by SQLite) under Supervisor before `regiond` starts.
+All data is stored inside the `maas- data` volume at `/var/lib/maas/temporal`, so you do not lose workflow history across restarts.
+If you want to inspect the server directly you can `docker exec` into the MAAS container and run `temporal` CLI commands.

 ### Configuration notes

 The container now follows the same flow documented in LogicWeb's "How to install MAAS on Ubuntu" guide: during start-up the entrypoint runs `maas init` (automatically probing several CLI syntaxes so it works with MAAS 2.9.x through 3.x) with the proper `--maas-url` and database settings before handing control to Supervisor.
 If Canonical releases a build where the `maas init` CLI no longer exposes database flags, the entrypoint automatically falls back to writing `/etc/maas/regiond.conf` directly from the environment variables, matching the behaviour that worked in the original revisions of this project.
 All of the values required by `maas init` (or the manual fallback) are injected via environment variables, so you can tweak the behaviour straight from `docker-compose.yml`: